HasnathJami/Mini-Project/README.md

  Mini-Project
  =============

-Mini projects using C language
+Mini projects using C and C++ language